outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - involve structures of relevance (commonness, abstraction, connection)
         - apply to all interface components
           - can be defined across interfaces (with alternative definitions that apply directly to interface components)
+      - alternate energy formats:
+        - light
+          - light-filtering structures & containing structures like vacillations in a range (waves) around a symmetry (average) given a change-governing force (gravity)
+          - how would you format info as light
+            - light distributes/highlights/focuses energy on specific components, like objects within a distance range from a position, along a trajectory, at an angle, or with a particular interactive structure that absorbs or reflects light
+            - info has similar structures, like difference from origin or other info, info connectible on a path, info visible from a perspective angle, or interaction with info-absorbing or reflecting structures like black holes or encryption algorithms

   - crypto as community consensus, where a decision can have value if backed by a community